MbungaiMichael/Customer_Segmentation/README.md

 <br>

-  This project aims at creating segments based on customers purchase behaviour and create a clustering model to group the customers by purchasing behaviour and also by demographics that is by country.
+  This project aims at creating segments based on customers purchase behaviour and create a clustering model to group the customers by purchasing behaviour and also by demographics.
 The resulting segments can be used to target marketing campaigns, personalize product recommendations, and improve customer satisfaction.
 Data collected from an online retail store.